material-motion/material-motion/specifications/expressions.md

       ...
     }

-**Capitalization**: Language names start with a capital letter.
+**Capitalization**: Family names start with a capital letter.
 Terms start with a lowercase letter.

 ## 2. Terms

     expression = Tween().fadeIn()

 A **term function** initiates the description of Plans.
-An instance of a Term is returned by a Language’s term function.
+An instance of a Term is returned by a family’s term function.

 > Note: **Terms must be functions**.
 It may be tempting to define argument-less terms as dynamic properties.
 This would allow motion expressions like `Tween().fadeIn`.
 We explicitly discourage this.
 Ensure that every term is a function in order to provide consistency to the engineer.